| World Europe UK | ||

 most of its original 1950s decor and has the most amazing relief ceiling

-design.
-It also probably has the best ice-cream ever!
 Broadstairs interest doesn't just stop at the harbour though.
 Close to

 the railway station at the end of the High Street is Crampton Tower and